 Before us lay a spread of food – bread, jams, cream, chocolates, and lollies.
 These were only the appetizers.

 Soon steaming plates of plov were brought out – rice with beef, carrots, garlic, and onions, served spicily.

 Kyrgyz food is severely underrated and is particularly pleasing if you're a fan of fresh meat and carbs.

-Our belly's full to the bursting, we exited the yurt.
+Our belly's full, we exited the yurt.
 It was time to choose our horses and ride off into the distant horizon.

 I picked a pretty buckskin gelding, who I later christened “Tortoise” due to his extremely (and sometimes frustratingly) slow and steady gait.

-Once everyone in our group was ready, we waved farewell to the members of the camp and started on what would be five hour's worth of riding for that day.
+Once everyone in our group was ready, we waved farewell to the camp members and started on what would be five hour's worth of riding for that day.

 Living in one of the biggest and most exciting cities in the world comes with its costs.
 On an average night in London, I'm lucky to see maybe five to eight stars.